-This course also provides an opportunity to apply problem-solving skills in social and personal situations.
-Additionally, the purpose of the activities is to provide the student with the experience to use critical skills in self-evaluation of health values.
+This course also provides an opportunity to apply planning and problem solving skills in personal situations.
+Additionally, the purpose of the activities is to provide the student with the experience to use critical skills in self-evaluation of career choice/path.
 The course will also assist the students in developing written and oral communication skills.